Impetigo DiagnosisAI Template IconToolbar IconShare Icon

 Good hygiene practices

-To prevent the spread of infection, it is important to regularly wash hands with soap and water, especially after touching potentially contaminated surfaces.
-Keeping nails short and clean helps prevent scratching and spreading the infection.
-Additionally, avoid sharing personal items like towels, clothing, or bedding, as this can facilitate the transmission of bacteria.
+To prevent the spread of infection, it is essential to wash your hands regularly with soap and water, especially after touching potentially contaminated surfaces.
+Keeping nails short and clean helps prevent scratching and the spread of infection.
+Additionally, avoid sharing personal items, such as towels, clothing, or bedding, as this can facilitate the transmission of bacteria.

 Wound care

-To minimize the risk of infection, it's important to properly clean and cover any cuts, scrapes, or insect bites.
+To minimize the risk of infection, it's essential to clean and cover any cuts, scrapes, or insect bites properly.
 Additionally, applying antiseptic ointments to minor skin injuries can help prevent bacteria from entering the wounds.

 Isolation

-Keep infected individuals away from school, daycare, or work until they are no longer contagious, which helps protect others from infection.
+Keep infected individuals away from school, daycare, or work until they are no longer contagious, thereby helping to protect others from infection.

 Commonly asked questions